Earn while you learn

 - Connect with employers and build a network of professional contacts

-Students interested in finding a part-time job are encouraged to do some self-reflection about what kind of job may work best for you while attending VCU.
+If you're interested in finding a part-time job, we encourage you to do some self-reflection about what kind of job may work best for you while attending VCU.

 Begin by asking yourself: